BAlmeidaS/zettelkasten/Zettelkasten/Standard Deviation.md

 tags:
   - Statistics
 ---
-The *standard deviation* is a measure of the amount of variation or dispersion in a set of values.
+The *standard deviation* is *a measure of the amount of variation or dispersion in a set of values*.

 It quantifies how much the values in a dataset differ from the [[Average|Mean]].